AdvancedOC/KOCOS/OS_CONVENTIONS.md

 - `/bin/init` should be the init system's main binary.
 However, running it after a boot is undefined behavior.
 - `/bin/sh` can be the shell path, though if it is changed, the SHELL environment variable should contain the full path to it.
 SHELL may also be specified even if the path is `/bin/sh`, though if it is absent, programs can assume it is `/bin/sh`.
+- `/bin/env` should be an `env` program, more on the env program later.
 - `/lib` should contain libraries, each starting with `lib` and ending with either `.lua` if they're Lua source code, or `.so` if they're built binaries.
 `require` should be able to load them, with `require("foo")` loading in `/lib/libfoo.so`'s `foo` module, and `require("foo.abc")` loading in `/lib/libfoo.so`'s
 `foo.abc` module.
 It should contain `/lib/liblua.so`, and may also contain `/lib/libkelp.so`, or it may be provided by liblua.